mpacielim/Amazon-Coupons/README.md

 ## Findings Summary
 The full analysis can be found in this jupyter notebook: [prompt_coupon_mpaciepnik.ipynb](https://github.com/mpacielim/Amazon-Coupons/blob/main/prompt_coupon_mpaciepnik.ipynb)

-The analysis focused on customers who were sent coupons for either bars or coffee shops.
+The analysis focused on customers who were sent coupons for either bars or coffee shops, with the following hypotheses formed:

-# Bars
+### Bars
 Bar coupons had an overall acceptance rate of 41.2%

 Drivers were **MORE** likely to accept the coupon if: